mattbierner/blog.mattbierner.com/_posts/2015-01-16-stupid-template-tricks-compile-time-pseudo-random-number-generator.md

 using bitset = std::integer_sequence<bool, bits...>;
 ```

 `bitset` stores its most significant bit in the first (leftmost) position.
-The structure of `bitset` makes implementing the LSFR easy, but we'll also provide a way to convert a `bitset` to an integer values for more practical use.
+The structure of `bitset` makes implementing the LSFR easy, but we'll also provide a way to convert a `bitset` to an integer value for more practical use.

 The `to_int` accumulator converts a `bitset` to a value of `T`.
 For each bit, from most significant to least significant, it shifts the accumulated value left by one and ors the next bit on in the least significant position.